Updated Feb 19, 2026

 Tracking these metrics can reveal exactly where your app might be lagging.
 For example, issues could stem from a complex screen overloaded with hidden components, a sluggish API call, or a list trying to load thousands of records simultaneously.

-Tools for No-Code Platforms
+Tools for Monitoring

-Adalo's built-in Analytics makes it easy to keep an eye on screen load times and database query performance.
+Adalo's built-in Analytics makes it easy to keep an eye on screen load times and database performance.
 Regularly auditing your app's screens can help you spot potential troublemakers, like screens with too many nested groups (over four levels deep), excessive components, or text inputs that increase processing demands.

 Boosting App Speed and Responsiveness

 Tracking performance metrics can lead to noticeable improvements.
 For instance, Adalo optimized its notification service, cutting latency by up to 100x.
 Similarly, integrating a CDN slashed download times from 8 seconds to just 165.92 milliseconds.
 By reworking app configuration storage, they also managed to reduce overall app sizes by nearly 25%.
-These kinds of optimizations can make your app significantly faster and more responsive.

-How to Solve NoCode App Performance Issues
+How to Solve App Performance Issues

 Conclusion

 As your app grows and handles increasing amounts of data, ongoing performance optimization becomes crucial.
-Imagine your app's speed as a score from 0 to 100 - every new feature, image, or piece of logic influences that score, for better or worse.
+Imagine your app's speed as a score from 0 to 100—every new feature, image, or piece of logic influences that score, for better or worse.
 To maintain high performance, regularly audit your screens, shift complex calculations to database properties, and use progressive loading techniques to keep things running smoothly as your user base expands.

 Even small tweaks can yield big results.
 For instance, pulling counts directly from record properties instead of applying filters can double your app's speed.
 Similarly, enabling progressive loading can slash initial load times by up to 86% for large lists.
 These measurable improvements make a noticeable difference in responsiveness.